Clinical Physiotherapy 2 G (11555.1)

 This unit involves clinical placement which will give students the opportunity to learn and demonstrate competency in the generic skills and attributes of physiotherapy professionals as well as the specific clinical skills across the core areas of physiotherapy in managing clients across the lifespan in a range of environments and settings.
 Students will apply the theory, understanding and skills of the past years study to the clinical practice of physiotherapy.
 Students will be placed in clinical environments, including but not limited to public, private, acute care, rehabilitation or community health care settings.
 Students will begin to develop independent clinical practice, while still under close supervision.

-PrerequisitesMust have passed 36 credit points in the Master of Physiotherapy course including:
+PrerequisitesMust have passed 36 credit points in the Master of Physiotherapy course, including the following units:

 11553 Applied Physiotherapy Skills PG AND